aziontech/lib/packages/utils/README.md

 # Azion Utils

-The Azion Utils package provides a set of utility functions designed to simplify common tasks when working with Azion edge functions.
+The Azion Utils package provides a set of utility functions designed to simplify common tasks when working with Azion functions.
 These utilities cover tasks such as routing for Single Page Applications (SPA) and Multi-Page Applications (MPA), as well as parsing and debugging incoming requests.

 ## Table of Contents